Monotreme Animals What is a Monotreme?

 Photo: Platypus distribution map

-Monotremes live in forests, grasslands, and wetlands in Australia and New Guinea.
+Monotremes, such as the platypus and echidna, can be found in forests, grasslands, and wetlands in Australia and New Guinea.

 Echidna distribution map